9tigerio/db2rest/README.md

-DB2Rest is an **open-source API platform** to rapidly build data access layer with minimal engineering effort.
+DB2Rest is an **open-source REST DATA API platform** to rapidly build data access layer with minimal engineering effort.
-DB2Rest connects with your database to instantly provide REST API to perform data access operations(create, read, insert, update) and execute stored functions/procedures.
+DB2Rest connects with modern AI powered database or traditional database to instantly provide API to perform data access, manipulation operations, , load ML models, export and share data.

-It takes care of all data access logic and best practices, so that developers can focus on solving complex business logic or building small user-interface components.
+It has all the best practices built-in, so that developers can focus on business logic, build intuitive user-interface and build intelligent applications powered by artificial intelligence(AI).
-Thus, DB2Rest can provide significant boost to your application delivery and save engineering cost.

-DB2Rest can also act as a secure gateway for legacy databases.
-This can replace cumbersome, expensive file based data sharing and shared database based integration.
-The capability to expose existing data to partners and internal developers securely at scale opens up possibilities of innovation and digital transformation.

 :star: If you find DB2Rest useful, please consider adding a star on GitHub!
 Your support motivates us to add new exciting features.